Receive webhooks and trigger actions based on them.

 Install Webhookey

-When a Rust toolchain installed you can also install Webhookey directly without cloning it manually:
+Webhookey can be installed directly without cloning it manually:

 cargo install --git https://git.onders.org/finga/webhookey.git webhookey